-Subject to the provisions of the Deed of Appointment or Conditional Pension Deed, in the event of a Member of the Fund appointing a Member's Fund Guardian in accordance with

-Rule 26.1 hereof the Trustee cannot exercise any of the powers as conferred upon the Trustee in accordance with the provisions of this Deed relating exclusively to the specific Member who appointed the Fund Member's Guardian without the Guardian's prior written consent.
-Unless authorised by the Deed of Appointment, the Guardians prior written consent shall not be delegated or made by an agent or person appointed by a Guardian under a General or Enduring Power of Attorney.
+Subject to the provisions of the Deed of Appointment or Conditional Pension Deed, in the event of a Member of the Fund appointing a Member's Fund Guardian in accordance with Rule 26.1 hereof the Trustee cannot exercise any of the powers as conferred upon the Trustee in accordance with the provisions of this Deed relating exclusively to the specific Member who appointed the Fund Member's Guardian without the Guardian's prior written consent.

-26.4 Appointment of Fund Member's Guardian as a Fund Member
+26.3 Appointment of Fund Member's Guardian as a Fund Member

-Subject to the provisions of the Governing Rules of the Fund or Conditional Pension Deed a Guardian may be or become a Member of the Fund.
+Subject to the provisions of the Governing Rules of the Fund and Conditional Pension Deed a Guardian may be or become a Member of the Fund.
 In the event of a Guardian applying to become a Member of the Fund the Trustee must admit such Guardian as a Fund Member provided the Fund remains a SMSF.

-26.5 Revocation of Fund Member's Guardian
+26.4 Revocation of Fund Member's Guardian

-- a) The Member of the Fund who appointed the Fund Member's Guardian may revoke their appointment at any time by delivering to the party appointed as the Fund Member's Guardian a written Notice of Revocation of the role of Guardian at the address set out in this Deed or otherwise the last know postal address of the Guardian. - b) Subject to the Deed of Appointment the Member's Enduring Power of Attorney appointed under an Enduring Power of Attorney or General Power of Attorney shall not be permitted to exercise the power to revoke the Fund Member's Guardian. - c) In the event that a Guardian becomes a Member of the Fund and receives notice under this sub-clause, the Guardian's Membership is terminated within seven days if the Guardian does not resign as a Member.
+The Member of the Fund who appointed the Fund Member's Guardian may revoke this appointment at any time by delivering to the party appointed as the Fund Member's Guardian a written notice of revocation of the role of Guardian.
+Such notice must be in writing and be signed and dated by the applicable Member.
+In the event that a Guardian becomes a Member of the Fund and receives notice under this sub-clause, the Guardian's Membership is terminated within seven days if the Guardian does not resign as a Member.